DFE-Digital/fe-college-reference-data/notes-and-change-log.md

 # Notes

-## General

-I've not been as consistent as I would like in how I've determined colleges and campuses.
-I think we need a way to manually flag if a college should be contacted or the parent should be contacted.

 ## Ada, National College for Digital Skills

 Should we exclude from the experiment because it is overly specialist?